Hermenia by the Sea: Meet an Intrepid Lighthouse Keeper's Wife

 In the late 1800s, Hermenia Zauner often combed the beach on an isolated island off the Washington coast.
 She could find all sorts of interesting storm-plunder, including the handblown glass balls separated from Japanese fishing nets.
 In the background, the Destruction Island Lighthouse stood watch.

-One of my own treasures in my lighthouse book collection is Mary Jane Armstrong Smith's small, spiral bound memoir of her grandparents, Christian and Hermenia Zauner.
+One of my own treasures is Mary Jane Armstrong Smith's small, spiral bound memoir of her grandparents, Christian and Hermenia Zauner.

-By weaving her remembrances of her grandparents and their stories with delicious recipes, she brings alive a time when families lived at their "Light."
+By pairing her remembrances of her grandparents with old-fashioned recipes, she brings alive a time when families lived at their "Light."
 They worked together against the elements and isolation to build a special life.

 She probably took off her hat and gloves, put on her apron, made a brisk cup of tea and unpacked the cookies her mother had sent with her.
 Her life as a lightkeeper's wife had begun.
 It was a good life.

 Sadly, her mother died when Mary Jane was five years old.
-Her father went to make a living in the Alaskan Territories, and little Mary Jane lived with her grandparents in Westport, Washington.
-Christian Zauner had become Head Keeper there at the Grays Harbor Lighthouse.
+Her father went to make a living in Alaska, and little Mary Jane resided with her grandparents.
+At that time, Christian Zauner had become the Head Keeper at Grays Harbor Lighthouse in Westport, Washington.

 Mrs. Smith wrote about how proud she was of her lighthouse and Native American background, and she took time to visit Westport where the stunning Destruction Island beacon is displayed like a work of art.